JornWildt/Mason/Documentation/Mason-draft-2.md

 ##### `jsonFile` (optional)
 This property is OPTIONAL.
 If present it MUST be a string value.
 It defines the name of the part containing JSON data when using JSON+Files actions.

+If no `jsonFile` property is specified then the client may choose to send JSON data anyway in a part with a name chosen by the client.
+The server's reaction to this is unspecified.

 ##### `files` (optional)
 This property is OPTIONAL.
 If present it MUST be an array of file definition objects as described below.